Netherlands

 Data plays a big part in systems design.
 He designed his Mediator to synchronize data across many different databases in a timely manner.
 Dan’s customers use this custom Omnis application on servers and it never misses a beat.
 He still uses Mediator for data transformation and migrations for current projects.

 Dan integrated RFID/IOT technology with Studio in a product called Gallery Guard.
-Omnis connected with RFID tag readers to triangulate location nd movement of valuable art assets in an art gallery.
+Omnis connected with RFID tag readers to monitor location and movement of valuable art assets in an art gallery.
 The unique design of Gallery Guard enabled visitors to visit the gallery and simultaneously monitor unauthorized movement of art pieces.
 The concept of location tracking was ahead of its time and is a precursor to now familiar location and movement tracking technologies like Apple Air Tags or Tile.

 Dan has developed many types of applications using all versions of OMNIS.
 He does consulting in Database Design, Project Management & Systems Design for large corporations.
-He also teaches third/fouth year students application requirements and design at Simon Fraser University using Omnis.
+He also teaches third/forth year students application requirements and design at Simon Fraser University using Omnis.

 Dan is no stranger to Omnis conferences, having spoken at Ameromnis 2002, OzOmnis 2004, and Euromnis conferences since 2007.